UBC-DSCI/introduction-to-datascience-python/source/clustering.md

   clustering for when you expect there to be subgroups, and then subgroups within subgroups, etc., in your data.
-In the realm of more general unsupervised learning, it covers *principal components analysis (PCA)*, which is a very popular technique for reducing the number of predictors in a dataset.
+In the realm of more general unsupervised learning, it covers *principal components analysis (PCA)*, which is a very popular technique for reducing the number of predictors in a data set.

 ## References